Page metadata blob

 JSON-encoded HTTP Archive metadata about the page that was tested.

-Here’s an example of the decoded object:
+An example of the decoded object

 Schema